G4TGJ/TARLdocs/docs/_sources/index.rst.txt

 Implements the Philips |I2C| (Inter Integrated Circuit) bus.
 Some manufacturers call it TWI (Two Wire Interface), presumably to avoid trademark infringement.

 Currently only the master side is implemented.
+Multi-master buses are not supported.

 .. |I2C| replace:: I\ :sup:`2`\ C